A collection of photos from CURE locations around the world.

 Tupali has severe cerebral palsy and needs help moving, but he is quite bright and speaks English really well!
 He’s always greeting the doctors during ward rounds with a smile and a “good morning!”

 Tupali loves taking photos.
-Here: Thandy and him take a selfie!
+Here: Thandy and he take a selfie!

 The brothers are back!
 Francis and Blessings both have skeletal dysplasia (dwarfism) and both have needed three operations.
 That’s six between the two of them, but their legs are now straight!